 Traders usually generate all, or nearly all, of their gains as short-term capital gains, which are taxed at the same rate as ordinary income.
-In most situations, changing to a system where the trader reports the gains as ordinary income will not have any tax cost.
+In most situations, changing to a system where the trader reports the gains as ordinary income will not have any tax effect.
 If the trader has capital losses from an investment that isn't part of the trading activity, the trader will lose the ability to offset those losses with capital gains from trading.

 For many traders, the flip side will be more important.
 Even good traders sometimes have losing years.
 When they do, the capital loss limitation rears its ugly head.
 A trader who has not made the mark-to-market election can deduct only \$3,000 of net capital loss, with the excess loss carrying forward only, not back to earlier, profitable years.
-If you make the election, your trading loss isn't subject to this limitation, and can carry back as well as forward.
+However, the trader WITH Mark-To-Market can deduct all the ordinary losses, no matter how large.
 The difference can be huge.

-One word of caution for futures and commodity traders is that by electing mark-to-market accounting you will lose the benefit of the 60% long-term capital gain or loss treatment you receive when you trade these types of securities.
+One word of caution for futures and commodity traders is that by electing Mark-to-Market accounting you will lose the benefit of the 60% long-term capital gain or loss treatment you receive when you trade these types of securities.